HurlesGroupSanger/indelible/README.md

 Additional notes on the above command(s):

-1. The docker pull command will change according to the latest tag on Dockerhub.
+1. The docker pull command will change according to the latest tag (e.g. `1.1.3`) on Dockerhub.
 This tag _should_ align with the current version number, but please check dockerhub to be sure
 1. `-v` simply mounts the current home directory as a directory within the Docker instance.
 This will need to be modified according to your local file system